Procurement

 Joint Business Partner Audits by Pharmaceutical Companies

-In the Otsuka group, four pharmaceutical companies* conduct joint business partner audits for shared suppliers of raw materials.
-We began these audits in 2016, applying proprietary methodologies that include an auditor skills training program.
+In the Otsuka group, four pharmaceutical companies conduct joint business partner audits for shared suppliers of raw materials.
+This unique initiative, launched in 2016, is operated with shared systems, such as common auditor training and an auditor certification program.

 Yasumasa Omote